babramczyk/website/src/pages/AkitaBox.md

-# Senior Software Engineer - Northwestern Mutual
+# AkitaBox

 _2017 –– 2019_

 <br />

 AkitaBox was my first job out of school.
 It was an absolute **dream** job, and had a huge role in shaping who I am as an engineer and teammate.
+AkitaBox is a SaaS company for facility management -- offering an array of apps that helps facility managers to maintenance technicians keep a building up-to-date without manual spreadsheets or scattered legal pads tracking their data.

 It was a startup, and still in the early phases when I joined (~30 employees).
 But by the time I left after 2 years, that was more like 90 employees.
 It was super interesting to not only witness the different phases of growth of a startup, but also participate in shaping what they looked like.